ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 You now have new datastores in the new virtual Datacenter, as well as compatible datastores in the previous datacenter.
 You can convert those datastores to global

-Run the OVHcloud API to convert the datastore to global :
+Run the OVHcloud API to convert the datastore to global:

 > [!api]
 >